Background pattern

 • some patients have also reported feeling confused after taking Noxafil

-Inform your doctor, pharmacist or nurse if you experience any of the side effects described above.
+Inform your doctor, pharmacist, or nurse if you experience any of the adverse effects described above.

-Do not use this medication after the expiration date that appears on the blister pack after EXP.
+Do not use this medicine after the expiration date that appears on the blister pack after EXP.
 The expiration date is the last day of the month indicated.

 No special storage conditions are required.

-Medicines should not be disposed of through the drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medication that you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
+This will help protect the environment.

 • The active ingredient of Noxafil is posaconazole.
 Each tablet contains 100 mg of posaconazole.

-• The other components are acetate of hypromellose succinate, microcrystalline cellulose, hydroxypropylcellulose (E-463), dental type silica, sodium croscarmellose, magnesium stearate, polyvinyl alcohol, macrogol 3350, titanium dioxide (E-171), talc, and yellow iron oxide (E-172).
+• The other ingredients are acetate succinate hypromellose, microcrystalline cellulose, hydroxypropylcellulose (E-463), dental type silica, sodium croscarmellose, magnesium stearate, polyvinyl alcohol, macrogol 3350, titanium dioxide (E-171), talc, yellow iron oxide (E-172).

-Noxafil gastro-resistant tablets have a yellow coating, are capsule-shaped, marked with the digits "100" on one side, and are packaged in blisters in boxes of 24 (2x12) or 96 (8x12) tablets.
+Noxafil gastro-resistant tablets have a yellow coating, are capsule-shaped, and are marked with the digits "100" on one side.
+They are packaged in blister packs in boxes of 24 (2x12) or 96 (8x12) tablets.

 Merck Sharp & Dohme B.V.